SSWConsulting/SSW.Rules.Content/rules/risk-based-testing/rule.md

 ### How does a risk-based approach help with test planning?

-Risk-based testin
-g g delivers the followin
+Risk-based testing delivers the following benefits:

-g benefits
+* Find the scary stuff first\
-Running the tests in risk order gives the highest likelihood of discovering defects in severity order (“find the scary stuff first”)
+Running the tests in risk order gives the highest likelihood of discovering problems in severity order

+* Pick the right tests out of the infinite cloud of possible tests\
-Allocating test effort based on risk is the most efficient way to minimize the residual quality risk upon release ( minimize the residual quality risk upon release ( pick the right “pick the right tests out of the infinite cloud of possible tests”)
+Allocating test effort based on risk is the most efficient way to minimize the residual quality risk upon release

+* Release when risk of delay balances risk of dissatisfaction\
-Measuring test results based on risk will allows the organization to know the residual level of quality risk during test execution and to make smart release decisions ( test execution, and to make smart release decisions ( release “release when risk of delay balances risk of dissatisfaction”)
+Measuring test results based on risk allows the organisation to know the residual level of quality risk during test execution and to make smart release decisions

+* Give up tests you worry about the least\
-If schedule requires, dropping tests in reverse risk order reduces the test execution period with the least possible increase in quality risk ( increase in quality risk ( give up tests you worry about the “give up tests you worry about the least”)
+If the schedule requires it, dropping tests in reverse risk order reduces the test execution period with the least possible increase in quality risk.

-All of these benefits allow the test team to operate more efficiently and in a targeted fashion, especially in timeconst i d d/ tra ined and/or resource-const i d it ti tra ined situations
+These benefits allow testing to be more efficient and targeted, especially in time and/or resource constrained situations (which is pretty much always the case!).

-Introduce idea of RBT and some examples of using an RBT approach.

 review and look for other resources:
 James Bach "Heuristic Risk-based Testing": http://www.satisfice.com/articles/hrbt.pdf